art-den/micro_format/README.md

 * `format_bin` - to print integer as binary number
 * `format_float` - to print floating point number

-Both print to buffer and callback versions are presented
+Both "print to buffer" and callback versions are presented

 ```cpp
 mf::format_dec(my_buffer, 42);